|

 conceptual clarity in 1970's that officers' interests if not properly

-system recently nationalised is not in its own interest or the need of
+recently nationalised is not in its own interest or the need of the

-the industry to expand and service the social sectors, could not in
+industry to expand and service the social sectors, could not in context

-context implement its decision in a professional manner to develop
+implement its decision in a professional manner to develop officers

-officers movement closely on the heels of nationalisation.
-Despite a
+movement closely on the heels of nationalisation.
+Despite a long debate

-long debate since 1970 by leaders like Com.H.L.Parwana and Com.Prabhat
+since 1970 by leaders like Com.H.L.Parwana and Com.Prabhat Kar who could

-result in a definite decision.
-This delay from 1969 to 1979 Baroda
+definite decision.
+This delay from 1969 to 1979 Baroda General Council

-General Council caused by bank-wise unions leadership who felt loss of
+caused by bank-wise unions leadership who felt loss of their kingdom if

 The delay resulted not only in AICOBOO gaining foothold but denied